 Group projects can be challenging.
 Your instructor knows this.
-Your instructor also how important it is to give students experience working in groups because in the real world few people work alone.
+Your instructor also knows how important it is to give students experience working in groups because in the real world few people work alone.

 Most of your classmates will be responsible, eager learners.

 However, your assigned partner may be slow to respond because he or she is dealing with a family crisis, or possibly working a night shift, or possibly doesn’t have reliable access to the internet at home.
 (On the other hand, maybe your partner is just slacking off.)

 1. Protect yourself by starting early.